-The Trustee Scholarship Initiative was started in 1998 as a way to ensure that students graduating from 52 high schools in central Oklahoma could continue their education.
+The Trustee Scholarship Initiative was started in 1998 as a way to ensure that students graduating from central Oklahoma high schools could continue their education.
 Since it started, the initiative has awarded more than $5 million in scholarships and free training and resources for hundreds of high school counselors.

 The initiative is comprised of the five programs outlined below.

 The Community Foundation Scholars program rewards the under-served segment of college-bound students – those who do not qualify for the most competitive academic scholarships but who are good students and who are active in school activities and in their communities.
-The $2,000 per student scholarship is a one-time award.
+The $3,000 per student scholarship is a one-time award.
 Eligible students should review the application process.
-Contact Rick Fernandez for more information.► New Opportunities Scholars
+Contact Rick Fernandez for more information or view the brochure.

 Through the Oklahoma Youth With Promise program, we award scholarships to students who graduate from high school while in Oklahoma’s foster care system.
-Contact Wanda Minter for more information.► Nurse Education Program
+Contact Wanda Minter for more information or view the brochure.